steliostavroulakis/steliostavroulakis.github.io/_pages/about.md

 * Reinforcement Learning for Industrial Power Control, advised by [Qiuhua Huang](https://energyenvironment.pnnl.gov/staff/staff_info.asp?staff_num=2957) at the [Pacific Northwest National Laboratory](https://www.pnnl.gov/reinforcement-learning-grid-control)
 * Music information retrieval algorithms at the Language & Speech Processing Institute of the [Athena Research and Innovation Center](https://www.athenarc.gr/en).

-Recently, I optained a MS in Computer Engineering from the University of California, Irvine.
-Prior to that, I received my Diploma in EECS from the [National Technical University of Athens](https://en.wikipedia.org/wiki/National_Technical_University_of_Athens).
+I also hold a MS in Computer Engineering from the University of California, Irvine, and a MEng Diploma in EECS from the [National Technical University of Athens](https://en.wikipedia.org/wiki/National_Technical_University_of_Athens).
 For more information about me, see my [CV](https://steliostavroulakis.github.io/files/CV_Stelios_Stavroulakis.pdf) or [contact](https://steliostavroulakis.github.io/contact) me.

 My origin is from Rethymno and I grew up in Athens, Greece.
 If you'd like to visit Crete, ask me for recommendations!